Kojagra

 Kojagra (Maithili: कोजगरा) is a special festival of the Mithila region in the Indian subcontinent.
 It is a sanskar ritual for the newly married couples among the communities of the Maithil Brahmins and Kayasthas.
 It is celebrated on the occasion of Sharad Purnima in the Hindu month of Ashvin.

 Etymology

 The word Kojagara is primarily associated with the Nakshatra Pati (King of constellation) Moon.
-The indic term Jagra is considered the moon's rays, derived from the words "jagaran" and "ku" which becomes "ko" is related to the nectar-like-rays of the moon light.
-This means that the full moon, is celebrated as the day of awakening in its nectar-like rays.
+The indic term Jagra is considered the moon's rays, derived from the words "jagaran" and "ku" which becomes "ko" related to the nectar-like rays of moonlight.
+This means that the full moon is celebrated as the day of awakening in its nectar-like rays.

 Description

 Kojagra is a sanskar ritual associated with the tradition of the Maithil Vivah among the communities of Maithil Brahmins and Maithil Kayasthas.
 It is a Lokaparva of the Mithila region.
 In the festival of Kojagra, a Bhaar of fruits, sweets, Khaajaa, Makhana, Batasha and Paan, etc is sent from the house of newly married brides to the house of newly married grooms.
 The rituals of the festival are performed at night.
 In the evening, the groom dressed up in the clothes brought from his in-laws' house, then the women of his house and society perform Chumavan ritual with him.
 Similarly, at least five the elder men of his family or society impart blessings by chanting Durwaksht Mantra.
 After the Chumavan ritual, the groom plays a game of Pachchisi with his brother-in-law.
 For this, cowries and dice come from the family of bride house only.
 The loser gives a gift to the winner.
 During this game, a gathering of Maithili folk songs and music is also performed by the women.
 After the completion of the rituals procedure of the Kojagara festival, there is a tradition of distributing Makhana, Batasha and Paan (betel leaves) among the people of the society in the night.
 The festival of Kojagra is treated as the symbol of social harmony in the region.
 On the occasion of Kojagra, a sacred feast for Brahmins Bhoj is also organised by the family of groom in the night.